Kulbartsch/bars/README.md

 _Visualize numbers with ease!
 In the terminal or for web pages._

-**A CLI tool to generate bar charts as (colored) text or HTML.**
+**A CLI tool to generate bar charts as (colored) text or HTML, written in Go**

 **bars** follows the Unix philosophy:
 > Write programs that do one thing and do it well.
 > Write programs to work together.
 > Write programs to handle text streams, because that is a universal interface.

 Features: